 If a client wants you full-time, personally, under its managers, on its schedule, using its tools, working only for it, and performing ongoing work similar to employees, treat that as a classification red flag.
 Indian authorities and courts can look at the real arrangement, not only the document title.

 Indian classification is fact-sensitive.
-The Code on Wages, 2019, available through India Code, and the Industrial Relations Code, 2020, available through India Code, are built around employee, worker, employer, wage, working-time, and industrial-relations concepts.
-A separate business-to-business contract is more credible when the freelancer controls how the work is done, supplies their own equipment, carries business risk, can work for multiple clients, prices by project or deliverable, and is not integrated into the client's staff structure.
+The Code on Wages, 2019 and the Industrial Relations Code, 2020, available through India Code, are built around employee, worker, employer, wage, working-time, and industrial-relations concepts.
+A separate business-to-business contract helps, but it does not decide the relationship if the daily reality looks like employment.

 Risk rises when a freelancer has one full-time client, fixed hours, detailed day-to-day instructions, client equipment, no real right to refuse work, little entrepreneurial risk, employee-like management, paid-leave-style treatment, and integration into the client's team.
 If reclassified, exposure can include employment-rights claims, payroll tax and withholding questions, provident fund or employee state insurance issues, leave, notice, working-time issues, and penalties.

 Flexhire can help offset some misclassification risk because the freelancer works through a dedicated third-party platform, legally at arm's length from the end client, with clearer contracts, payment records, and a platform structure built around freelancer career growth.
-This does not eliminate risk: day-to-day control, fixed schedules, exclusivity, equipment, integration into the client's organization, and the practical reality of the working relationship still matter.
+This does not eliminate risk: day-to-day control, fixed schedules, exclusivity, equipment, integration into the client's organization, Indian establishment, office proximity, and the practical reality of the working relationship still matter.

 Indian citizens can freelance in India subject to business, tax, GST, and professional rules.
 OCI holders should verify the scope of permitted work and any sector restrictions.
 Foreign nationals should not assume that getting a PAN, GST registration, Udyam registration, or Indian bank account gives them the right to live and work in India.